Last Updated on June 30, 2021

 - They obtain a new educational diploma

-- There is a change to their family profile.
-Such changes include.
+- There is a change to their family composition, such as:

 - A child in the family is no longer a dependent